apache/shardingsphere/docs/blog/content/material/database.en.md

 #### Distributed transaction

 Transaction is the core function of the database system.
-Distributed uncertainty and transaction complexity determine that there is no one-size-fits-all solution in the field of distributed transactions.
+Distributed uncertainty and transaction complexity determine that there is no standard solution in the field of distributed transactions.

-Facing the current situation of blooming flowers, Apache ShardingSphere provides a highly open solution that uses standard interfaces to unify and integrate third-party distributed transaction frameworks independently selected by developers to meet the application requirements of various scenarios.
+Facing the current situation, Apache ShardingSphere provides a highly open solution that uses standard interfaces to unify and integrate third-party distributed transaction frameworks independently selected by developers to meet the application requirements of various scenarios.
 In addition, Apache ShardingSphere also provides a new distributed transaction solution JDTX to make up for the lack of existing solutions.

 Standardized integrated interface

-Apache ShardingSphere provides a unified adaptation interface for local transactions, two-phase transactions, and flexible transactions, and docks with a large number of existing third-party mature solutions.
+Apache ShardingSphere provides a unified adaptation interface for local transactions, two-phase transactions, and BASE transactions, and docks with a large number of existing third-party mature solutions.
 Through the standard interface, developers can easily integrate other integration solutions into the Apache ShardingSphere platform.

 ![](https://shardingsphere.apache.org/blog/img/database7.jpg)

 However, the integration of a large number of third-party solutions cannot cover all branches of distributed transaction requirements.
 Each solution has its own suitable and unsuitable scenarios.
 The solutions are mutually exclusive, and their advantages cannot be used together.
-For the most common 2PC (two-phase commit) and flexible transactions, there are the following advantages and disadvantages:
+For the most common 2PC (two-phase commit) and BASE transactions, there are the following advantages and disadvantages:

 - Two-phase commit: The two-phase distributed transaction based on the XA protocol incurs little business intrusion.
 Its biggest advantage is that it is transparent to the user.
 Developers can use distributed transactions based on the XA protocol like local transactions.
 The XA protocol can strictly guarantee the ACID characteristics of transactions, but it is also a double-edged sword.
 In the process of transaction execution, all required resources need to be locked, which is more suitable for short transactions whose execution time is determined.
 For long transactions, the exclusive use of resources during the entire transaction will cause the concurrency performance of business systems that rely on hot data to decline significantly.
 Therefore, in high-concurrency performance-oriented scenarios, distributed transactions based on the XA protocol two-phase commit type are not the best choice.

-- Flexible transaction: If the transaction that implements the transaction element of ACID is called a rigid transaction, the transaction based on the BASE transaction element is called a flexible transaction.
+- BASE transaction: If the transaction that implements the transaction element of ACID is called a rigid transaction, the transaction based on the BASE transaction element is called a BASE transaction.
 BASE is an abbreviation of the three elements of basic availability, flexible state and final consistency.
 In ACID transactions, the requirements for consistency and isolation are very high.
 During the execution of the transaction, all resources must be occupied.
-The idea of flexible transactions is to move the mutex operation from the resource level to the business level through business logic.
+The idea of BASE transactions is to move the mutex operation from the resource level to the business level through business logic.
 By relaxing the requirements for strong consistency and isolation, only when the entire transaction ends, the data is consistent.
 During the execution of the transaction, any data obtained by the read operation may be changed.
 This weak consistency design can be used in exchange for system throughput improvement.

 Both ACID-based two-phase transactions and BASE-based final consistency transactions are not silver bullets, and the differences between them can be compared in detail through the following table.

 ![](https://shardingsphere.apache.org/blog/img/database8.jpg)

-A two-phase transaction that lacks concurrency guarantee cannot be called a perfect distributed transaction solution; a flexible transaction that lacks the original support of ACID cannot even be called a database transaction, which is more suitable for service layer transaction processing.
+A two-phase transaction that lacks concurrency guarantee cannot be called a perfect distributed transaction solution; a BASE transaction that lacks the original support of ACID cannot even be called a database transaction, which is more suitable for service layer transaction processing.

 At present, it is difficult to find a distributed transaction solution that can be used universally without trade-offs.